-Advanced Quantitative Methods in Marketing
+Advanced Quantitative Methods in Marketing Staff Contact: School Office

-Prerequisite/s: Approval from Head of School and admission to the BCom Honours
+Enrolment Requires School approval UOC6 HPW2 S2 Prerequisite/s: Approval from Head of School and admission to BCom Honours in Marketing.
 Extention of the knowledge of elementary statistics into the area of multivariate statistics, with special attention to the underlying theory and assumptions of the methods used.
 Discussion of multiple regression and multiple correlation, multivariate analysis of variance, discriminant and logit analysis, conjoint analysis, factor and correspondence analysis, and structural equation modelling.
 Handson practical sessions will enable participants to implement these tools, techniques and methods in the context of specific Marketing applications.